drolsonmi/math2040/Lectures/2040_09_ConditionalProbability.md

 ## Complements

-## Confusion Matrix
+## Confusion Matrix (or Contingency Table, or Cross-tabulation)
 Sometimes we are looking at multiple categories at once.
 The probability of one category may depend on the other category.
-We often use a __confusion matrix__ to show how the two categories react with each other.
+We often use a __confusion matrix__ to show how the two or more categories react with each other.

 A table that shows the two categories